somiandras/udacity-data-wrangling/report.md

          'count': 75148}}
 ```

-But the bogger part of the data is stored in `tag` tags as key-value pairs in the `k` and `v` attributes.
+But most of the interesting data is stored in `tag` tags as key-value pairs in the `k` and `v` attributes.
 Let's look into these.

 ### Auditing street names

-The first candidate for auditing is street names as this is the field where the most error might occur in the data.

 #### Gold standard of street types